afinn2/Finn-Data-Science-Portfolio/README.md

 **Tidy Data Project**
 - https://github.com/afinn2/Finn-Data-Science-Portfolio/tree/main/TidyData_Project
+- This project focused on teaching me how to tidy data to achieve a standardized look.
+I used methods like melt and pivot and created a pie chart and several bar charts.
+- This project marks another step in my capabilties to transform data in a professional manner and to draw out/highlight patterns contained within the data.
+I now have the basics of both data cleaning and tidying (if only I had those fundamentals for my dorm room :))

 ## Super Cool Visualizations
 **From Tidy Data:** This is where I learned that my dataset had pre-made buckets of medaling-events so each athlete appeared to only win one medal.